 Seminars, conferences, and workshops — These types of gatherings offer educational information.
 If the content is made available online, participants can participate safely and remotely from anywhere.
-Event planners can organise lectures using video conferencing and webinar platforms enabling a smooth flow of information and dialogue among participants.
+Event planners can organize lectures using video conferencing and webinar platforms enabling a smooth flow of information and dialogue among participants.

 Attendees at virtual workshops and classes can study from the comfort of their own homes, ask questions, and get answers via live chats.

 - Trade shows and exhibitions: Events in the B2C and B2B sectors are mainly conducted through in-person meetings between exhibitors and visitors.
 Such events allow for discussions and facilitate business endeavours.

 Even after a cure is discovered, the Pandemic will influence everyone, ensuring that people prefer online over offline in the post-Covid- 19 days.

 Hybrid virtual fairs enable a company to reach out to a larger audience in real-time.
 People from all over the world can watch your event if they are unable to join in person.
 Giving your audience this option will help you sell more tickets and boost your return on investment (ROI).

 The order and interaction between the various elements of the event play a crucial role in the event strategy.
 Attendees of virtual events need to know what they will miss by not attending the physical event.
 They should also be informed about the educational benefits of the paid program.